smartdevicelink/sdl_evolution/proposals/NNNN-android-notifications.md

 #### Requirements

 1. The app's proxy should connect to the router service
-2. The router service should tell the app if the connected BT device is known to support SDL
+2. The router service should tell the app if the connected Bluetooth device is known to support SDL

 #### Comments